owen-it/laravel-auditing/README.md

 <a name="license"></a>
 ### License

-The laravel-audit package is open source software licensed under the [licença MIT](http://opensource.org/licenses/MIT)
+The laravel-audit package is open source software licensed under the [license MIT](http://opensource.org/licenses/MIT)